dropqube/ecowitt_mqtt_bridge/README.md

 - Settings:
   -   Customized: Enabled
   -   Protocol Type: MQTT
-  -   Host: <ENTER YOUR HOME ASSISTANT IP ADRESS>
+  -   Host: ENTER YOUR HOME ASSISTANT IP ADRESS here, e.g. 192.168.0.40
-  -   Port: <ENTER YOUR MQTT PORT> the default is 1883
+  -   Port: ENTER YOUR MQTT PORT the default is **1883**
   -   Publish Topic: ecwoitt/<NUMBER> <- there might already be a value here, just leave that in!
 You might need this entry for the configuration!
 So copy that to your clipboard
   -   Transport: MQTT over TCP
   -   Upload Interval: choose your own.
 Less than 30s is usually useless, the default is 60s and should be sufficient